nethmiidesilva/predicta-v1.0/README.md

 # Predicta v1.0

 ## Overview
-This repository contains the solution to the **Predicta v1.0** competition hosted by the University of Peradeniya.
-Our team, **Warriors**, tackled two main tasks:
+This repository contains the solution to the competition **Predicta v1.0**, hosted by the IEEE Student Branch of University of Peradeniya.
+Our team, **Warriors (P124)**, tackled two main tasks:

 1. **Time Series Prediction**: Predict average temperatures for the first week of 2019 across 100 cities using historical weather data (2014-2018).
 2. **Weather Classification**: Classify weather conditions (e.g., sunny, rainy) for each day based on historical data.